teijekuiken/plantmoodFrontEnd/README.md

 6. Run mosquitto.exe from the location where you have installed Mosquitto.
 7. Create a new file in presentation/src/main/resources named __application.properties__.
 8. Find the application.properties.dist and copy the content in your application.properties file.
-9. Update the oopa.mqtt.client IP adress in the application.properties file to the IP adress where your local Mosquitto broker is running, update the client id to : __Plantmood-CentralSystem__ and the topic to : __Plantmood/AllPlantMoods/Data__.
+9. Update the oopa.mqtt.client IP adress in the application.properties file to: tcp://{IP adress}.
+The IP adress is the adress where your local Mosquitto broker is running.
+Update the client id to: __Plantmood-CentralSystem__ and the topic to: __Plantmood/AllPlantMoods/Data__
 10. You can now run the application in your preffered IDE.

 #### Access local database